Virginity-Bot/VirginityBot-legacy/README.md

 * `/biggestvirgin` - biggest Virgin in the server
 * `/topvirgin` - biggest Virgin in the server
 * `/smolestvirgin` - smolest Virgin in the server
-* `/leaderboard` - list of all virgins in the server
+* `/leaderboard` - list of top 10 virgins in the server
 * `/resetvirginity` - Reset your virginity

 ## How to Increase Your Virginity